DATA-606-FALL-2022/DATA606_Ranjith_Reddy/Draft_Proposal.md

 ## Variables and Measures

-I would like to use:
+I would like to use these variables and measures:
   - user_id,
   - department_name,
   - reordered,